lcov29/pacman/README.md

 * add level rotation
 * add option to pause game
 * add features to level editor
+  * add name for level rotation
   * add level to rotation
+  * add iteration of each level within rotation
-  * delete level from rotation
+  * add ability to delete level from rotation
-  * switch between levels
+  * add ability to switch between levels
-  * define repetitions of each level within rotation
   * add level preview in icon
   * add eraser tool
+  * add basic validation for all levels in rotation
 * refactor codebase for level editor
 <br>